nRF24/CircuitPython_nRF24L01/docs/index.rst

 -------------------

-If you're not using a dedicated 3V regulator to supply power to the nRF24L01, then adding capcitor(s) (100 µF + an optional 0.1µF) in parrellel (& as close as possible) to the VCC and GND pins is highly recommended.
-Stablizing the power input provides significant performance increases.
+If you're not using a dedicated 3V regulator to supply power to the nRF24L01, then adding capacitor(s) (100 µF + an optional 0.1µF) in parallel (& as close as possible) to the VCC and GND pins is highly recommended.
+Stabilizing the power input provides significant performance increases.
 More finite details about the nRF24L01 are available from the datasheet (referenced here in the documentation as the `nRF24L01+ Specification Sheet <https://www.sparkfun.com/datasheets/